-Umm Ali is touted to be a national sweet dish in Egypt which is a raisin cake and is very simple to make.
+Umm Ali is a national sweet dish in Egypt which is a raisin cake and is very simple to make.
 It tastes best when hot and is served totally soaked in milk.

 Desserts in Egypt were used in festivals not just celebrated now but since ancient times.
 The festival dessert menu basically consisted of raising bread, sweet bread, fried pastries, honey cakes, and sweetmeats.
-In ancient Egypt, the use of sugar was not seen and desserts were sweetened using dates and honey.
-Most ancient dessert in Egypt had a gravelly texture and cheese was frequently served with most Egyptian desserts during festivals.
+Ancient Egyptians did not use sugar.
+Instead, desserts were sweetened using dates and honey.
+Most ancient desserts in Egypt had a gravelly texture and cheese was frequently served with most Egyptian desserts during festivals.

-Traditionally apple cakes that are seasoned with spices like cinnamon and nutmeg are served in Egypt.
+Apple cakes that are seasoned with spices like cinnamon and nutmeg are often served in Egypt.
 The crushed nut is also added like almonds and nuts for that extra flavor.
 Sponge cakes too are popular here made from flour, eggs, and sugar and raised with the help of baking powder.
 Also, pastries made from several layers and stuffed with jam or whipped creams are served in bite-sized versions here.
-These cakes are usually glazed with icing or fondant in alternating stripes of colors to give that appealing look, where any foodie would just get desperate to fall into its tempting look, before tasting the same.
+These cakes are usually glazed with icing in alternating stripes of colors to give that appealing appearance.